The correspondence induced on the pillowcase by the earring tangle: Introduction

 The theorem holds for certain arbitrarily small holonomy perturbation data, supported in tubular neighborhoods of the (red and green) curves with meridians labeled $p$ and $q$ depicted on the right in Figure~\ref{cobordism3fig}.

 In Example~\ref{ex:Rzero}, we show that the {\em unperturbed} flat moduli space of the earring tangle (denoted $\NAT_0$) is a singular 3-dimensional space obtained by collapsing to points each of the four singular fibers of the Seifert fibered 3-manifold $\Sigma(S^2,2,2,2,2)$.
-Moreover, we show that the image of the restriction to the boundary $\NAT_0\to P\times P$ intersects the singular stratum.
+The restriction map to the two pillowcases is a composition $\NAT_0 \to \triangle_P \to P\times P$ where the second map is the diagonal, and the first map is a circle fibration away from the corners and has single-point fibers over the corners.
+The neighborhoods near those four singularities are cones over a torus.

 In order to apply Floer-theoretic constructions, one must therefore properly perturb the flatness equation in order for the restriction map from the perturbed moduli space of the tangle to the moduli space of its boundary be {\em a Lagrangian immersion into the smooth top stratum}.
 Theorem \ref{thmA} accomplishes this, using an explicit holonomy perturbation supported along the two curves.